 The British square toilet is the oldest functioning public toilet in Zagreb.
 Built in 1908, and only slightly run down, it celebrates the graceful art deco architecture.

-Whenever I have coffee in Kava tava on the British Square, I make my way to the toilet.
+Whenever I have coffee in the British Square, I make my way to the toilet.
 I keep checking it out, taking more and more photos of it.
 I still can’t believe that a visit to the public toilet can be stress-free.
-Or that its cubicles have as much to say about Zagreb’s cultural life as the chic cafes we’re usually drawn to visit.
+Or that its cubicles have as much to say about Zagreb’s cultural life as the chic cafes we visit.

 Zagreb toilets with regal heritage

-The British Square toilet is not the only epitome of the early 20th century style public bathrooms.
+The British Square toilet is not the only example of the early 20th century style public bathrooms.
 In my aimless walks, I discovered similar pee gems housed in distinctive green houses.

 If you love parks, look out for the toilets in the Nazor Park and the Botanical Gardens.
 These two and the one near the Faculty of Law are siblings.
 Built around the same time, they have kept many original art-deco features.
 Just look up to the ceiling when you’re washing your hands, and you’ll see charming glass and cast iron decorations.